What is Mudra in Yoga?

 In India, mudras are an established component of all religious activities.
 The various mudras and hastas (arm poses) are significant in the depiction of Hindu gods.
 In addition to body postures and attributes, they also represent the distinguishing characteristics of various deities.
 The person at prayer sees a special power, capability, and strength of character in these mystical hand poses.

-9 BENEFITS OF MUDRAS
+9 BENEFITS OF MUDRAS in Yoga

 - Ensures prana (subtle energy) moves freely to keep your body and mind well balanced and healthy